 A Basement Home Theater

-As of this time (May 2009) the project has been ongoing for three and a half years.
+As of this time (May 2013) the project has been ongoing on and off for seven and a half years.

 Since so many others have published diaries of their remodeling projects, we did not want this web page to be "just another diary".
 So we have included some minutiae, describing some of the trials and tribulations, the revelations and the pitfalls, the good, bad, and ugly, and even some of the pet peeves.